Life in the Fast Lane

 A series of highways and interstates connect the communities that comprise the Dallas Region.
-The roads are undergoing steady improvements to keep pace with North Texas’ population growth; in fact, the State of Texas has targeted nearly $1 billion for several projects to relieve traffic congestion in the Dallas Region through 2021.
+The roads are undergoing steady improvements to keep pace with North Texas’ population growth.
 In the Dallas Region, we call some roads by their number, like “75,” and some by their name, like “George Bush Turnpike.”
+Here’s your handy guide to highways with more than one name.

 Guide to highways with more than one name